2333liubin/AttSiOff/README.md

+## AttSiOff: a self-attention-based approach on siRNA design with inhibition and off-target effect prediction

-The datasets generated during and/or analysed during the current study are available from the corresponding author on reasonable request.
+The datasets used and analyzed in this study are available from the corresponding author upon reasonable request.